 - Fold the foil up over the heads of garlic and pinch them closed at the top.

-To use the roasted garlic, you’ll first need to get the soft garlic cloves out of the paper wrapping.
+To use your roasted garlic, you’ll first need to get the soft garlic cloves out of the paper wrapping.

 The easiest way I’ve found to do this is to squeeze it out (like you would toothpaste).
 Let the cloves cool a bit before you try this or you’ll burn your fingers.
 Start at the base and start squeezing towards the open top.
-The roasted garlic cloves will slide out the top.
+The roasted garlic cloves will slide out the top, into the bowl.

 15 ways to use oven roasted garlic